 Final Examination.
 The examination covers the thesis and knowledge in related areas.
-Requirements for thesis submission and format are posted on the Graduate School website (http://graduate. wfu.edu).
-The possible committee decisions are unconditional pass, pass upon rectifying deficiencies, and fail.
+Requirements for thesis submission and format are posted on the Graduate School website (http:// graduate.wfu.edu).
+The possible committee decisions are unconditional pass, pass upon rectifying minor deficiencies, pass upon rectifying major deficiencies, and fail.
 If a student fails, he/she may be reexamined only once.
 For the biomedical sciences, a final copy of the thesis must be submitted by the candidate to the dean of the Graduate School at least four weeks before the proposed date of the final examination and distributed to the examining committee at least three weeks before the final examination.
 The committee is polled by the chair of the examining committee at least ten days before the proposed date of the examination to determine the acceptability of the thesis.
-For the Reynolda Campus, the defense must take place at least 10 days prior to graduation.
+For the Reynolda Campus, the defense must take place by the deadline on the academic calendar.